mercadopago/devsite-docs/guides/plugins/woocommerce/integration.en.md

 4. Customize the email template with: recipients, email subject and header.
 5. Enter the **content** to be sent and select the e-mail type.
 6. Also indicate the sender's name and email address, as well as your store's logo and colors.
-7. Once the necessary settings have been made, install and configure a **SMTP server** of your choice to enable the sending of e-mails.
+7. Once the necessary settings have been made, install and configure a **SMTP server** of your choice to enable e-mail notifications.
 8. Send a **test email** to ensure the platform is sending emails correctly.

 Done!
 The Mercado Pago plugin with WooCommerce is now integrated with your store and can be tested by making purchases that will only be for the purpose of validating the plugin's operation but will not charge any value.